0xAX/asm/content/asm_2.md

 The `cmp` instruction only compares the parameters without affecting their values.
 To perform any actions after the comparison, you can use **conditional jump instructions**:

 -  `JE/JZ`  - Jump if the values are equal.
--  `JNE` - Jump if the values are not equal.
+-  `JNE/JNZ` - Jump if the values are not equal.
--  `JNZ` - Jump if the difference between two values is not zero.
 -  `JG`  - Jump if the first value is greater than the second.
 -  `JGE` - Jump if the first value is greater or equal to the second.
 -  `JA`  - The same as `JG`, but performs the unsigned comparison.